-Global Ambassadors is a professional development program offering mentoring, extracurricular and international experiential learning designed for students interested in careers with internationally service organizations, including the civil service and Foreign Service.
-This program creates opportunities for interactions between the students and foreign service officers, civil servants, and distinguished professionals in internationally-oriented organizations working on global challenges.
+Global Ambassadors is a professional development program offering mentoring, extracurricular and international experiential learning designed for students interested in careers with international service organizations, including the civil service and Foreign Service.
+This program creates opportunities for interactions between the students and foreign service officers, civil servants, diplomats, and distinguished professionals in internationally-oriented organizations working on global challenges.

 Throughout the year, students learn about foreign policy, foreign service, and its challenges and opportunities.
 They participate in advising, mentoring, and discussion sessions, interact with former and current foreign service officers.
 The program is directed by Dr. Max Kovalov, the Bennett Director of the Mroz Global Leadership Institute.

 Interested in joining the Global Ambassadors Program?
 Check out program requirements.